10 Highly-Rated Primary Schools in Cape Town (Public & Private)

 1. Micklefield School (Rondebosch)

-Type: Independent girls’ primary school
+Type: Independent girls’ junior school

 Grades: Grade 00 – Grade 7